JeremiahDMoore/CREATE-VRT/README.md

 Boilerplate template to get your Vite, React, Tailwind project set up quickly.

-Run npm install after cloning to your local env.
+CD into the folder and run npm install after cloning to your local machine.